 - Services will be approached directly.

-- We are focusing on making sure services and settings can work together for 3 year-olds, this is a new model which will be opt-in.
+- We are focusing on making sure services and settings can work together for three year-olds, this is a new model which will be opt-in.

 - Koori Preschool currently provides 9 hours of preschool to children across four locations and 12 hours at a fifth location in the ACT.
 From 2020 the existing Koori Preschool program will be expanded to provide 15 hours of early childhood education per week for Aboriginal and Torres Strait Islander children across all locations.